Titleholder (horse): 2022: four-year-old season

 Titleholder was then dropped back in distance for the 2200 metre Takarazuka Kinen at the same track on 26 June.
 With Kazuo Yokoyama he went off the 3.2/1 second favourite behind Efforia in an eighteen-runner field which also included Daring Tact, Panthalassa (Dubai Turf), Stay Foolish (Dubai Gold Cup), Deep Bond, Hishi Iguazu (Nakayama Kinen), Meiner Fanrong, Potager (Osaka Hai), King of Koji (American Jockey Club Cup), Gibeon (Kinko Sho) and Win Marilyn (Sankei Sho All Comers).
 Titleholder started quickly and disputed the early lead before settling in second place behind Panthalassa.
-He moved up to gain the advantage entering the straight, opened up a clear advantage and kept on well in the closing stages to win by two lengths from Hishi Iguazu, with a further two lengths back to Daring Tact in third place.
+He moved up to gain the advantage entering the straight, opened up a clear advantage and kept on well in the closing stages to win by two lengths from Hishi Iguazu, with a further two lengths back to Daring Tact in third place, setting a record time of 2:09.7.
 After the race Yokoyama said "I knew how the colt could run in good rhythm.
 The pace was fast but I wasn’t concerned because he still had enough power left at the straight.
 He’s still in the process of maturing and I think he’ll get better going forward,” while Kurita commented "I’ve been told by the owner that the colt will go to the Prix de l'Arc de Triomphe if he wins’ so we’re planning to send him straight to France."

 Titleholder was, as previously announced, entered in to the Prix de l'Arc de Triomphe on 2 October along with three other Japanese horses; Stay Foolish, Deep Bond, and Do Deuce.
 While Titleholder did the best out of the four Japanese horses, he still finished at a disappointing 11th place, after losing momentum at the final stretch when the winner Alpinista passed him.